VNG-Realisatie/authorization-decision-log/specifications.md

 #### FSC Transaction ID {#spec-fsc-transaction-id}

-The `transaction_id` field is string that represents the FSC transaction to which this requests belongs.
+The `transaction_id` field is a string value that represents the FSC transaction to which this request belongs.
 If a W3C trace context is available it should also be included.

 <div class="note">
 The Authorization Decision Log and the FSC Log have the same granularity and can thus be combined into a single physical log.
 This specification ensures that no fields are defined that conflict with those defined in [[FSC - Logging]].